GeorgePearse/VisionChain/README.md

 * Definitely hugging-face.
 * Top X style queries for Grounding Dino or Sam. e.g. state 3 oranges and retain the top 3 orange predictions.
 * QDrant positive - negative
-* Quaterion for similarity learning of the classifier in a CompositeDetector
+* Quaterion for similarity learning of the classifier in a CompositeDetector.
+* Multiple off-the-shelf-models combined (langchain style, gives the name)

 Check calmcode tutorials.